stamen/maperture/README.md

 ## Building and running in production mode

 1. Create an optimised version of the app: `yarn build`.
-If you will serve the built app from a subpath such as `/compare-tool/` rather than the root domain, use the `BASE_PATH` environment variable to set it: `BASE_PATH=/compare-tool/ yarn build`
+If you will serve the built app from a subpath such as `/maperture/` rather than the root domain, use the `BASE_PATH` environment variable to set it: `BASE_PATH=/maperture/ yarn build`
 2. Deploy `public/` to a server.

 ## Local config

-The compare tool allows you to use a local config file (`src/config/local.js`) to customize for your use case.
+Maperture allows you to use a local config file (`src/config/local.js`) to customize for your use case.

 Here, you can customize the following options: